Fast Volume Alignment by Frequency-Marched Newton Method: Theoretical analysis

 A natural question is whether intermediate bandwidths are beneficial and if so, by how much, compared with making a single big jump from $L_0$ to $L_J$.
 Indeed, frequency marching controls the perturbation induced by higher angular frequencies at the scale of each increment rather than the final bandwidth.
-A single jump from $L_0$ to $L_J$ requires to bound the full spectral tail by the curvature of the final high-bandwidth objective; as we show, marching distributes this control over smaller increments.
+A single jump from $L_0$ to $L_J$ requires the full perturbation $F_J-F_0$ to be small enough, relative to the basin curvature margin $\mu$ at $L_0$; as we show, marching distributes this perturbation over smaller increments.

 Since each increment $E_j = F_j - F_{j-1}$ has bandwidth at most $L_j$, Lemma~\ref{lem:bernstein_SO3} yields